imixs/imixs-docker/backup/README.md

 In case the optional environment variable "BACKUP\_SPACE\_HOST" is provided, the environment variable  "BACKUP\_ROOT\_DIR" can be set to name the backup directory on the backup space, otherwise it will be used the default "/imixs-cloud" folder.

-### Automated email after successful job execution

-The backup script supports a basic email report that can be enabled if the followings environment variables are not none:

-* EXIM\_SMARTHOST\_NAME
-* EXIM\_SMARTHOST\_FROM
-* EXIM\_SMARTHOST\_TO

-Those fields are pretty self-explanatory, in any case, you have to provide the smarthost service name (or ip) and the respective sender and recipient

 #### Create a SSH Key

 To transfers files to the backup space this service uses SFTP/SCP.
 For this reason a RFC4716 Public Key need to be provided on the backup space.